Kitbashery/Unity-Markdown-Generator/README.md

 - Only supports Tooltip attributes for properties.
 - Only documents the class that shares the script file name.
-- Only documents public properties and methods.
+- Only documents public properties, methods and fields.
 - XML Summary comment support is WIP.
 - Scripts managed by .asmdef assets are unsupported move them out to generate docs.